-Plan 1: No yearly limit Plan 2: £1,500 a year Plan 3: £1,000 a year Plan 4: £500 a year

-Fees for out-patient treatment by physiotherapists.
-Within these limits when your GP refers you or when you have physiotherapist or osteopath treatment through our Working Body team treatment can include: Fees for out-patient treatment by therapists, acupuncturists or homeopaths.
-Plan 1: up to an overall maximum of 20 sessions in a year with a physiotherapist and up to 20 sessions in a year with a therapist, acupuncturist or homeopath; Plan 2, Plan 3, Plan 4: up to an overall maximum of 10 sessions in a year with a physiotherapist and up to 10 sessions in a year with a therapist, acupuncturist or homeopath; and for all Plans: further sessions (as long as we or our Working Body team agree them first) when your specialist refers you.
-Specialist consultations for psychiatric illness ➤ Plan 4: No cover Psychiatric treatment by psychologists or psychotherapists ➤ Plan 4: No cover
+Benefit Table for H ealthCover4 life Diagnostic tests performed by your specialist or when your specialist refers you ✓ No yearly limit The following four bene Plan 1: No yearly limit Plan 2: £1,500 a year Plan 3: £1,000 a year Plan 4: £500 a year efits have a combined overall y early limit of: Fees for out-patient treatment by physiotherapists Within these limits when your GP refers you or when you have physiotherapist or osteopath treatment through our Working Body team treatment can include: Fees for out-patient treatment by therapists or acupuncturists Plan 1: up to an overall maximum of 20 sessions in a year with a physiotherapist and up to 20 sessions in a year with a therapist or acupuncturist; Plan 2, Plan 3, Plan 4: up to an overall maximum of 10 sessions in a year with a physiotherapist and up to 10 sessions in a year with a therapist or acupuncturist; and for all Plans: further sessions (as long as we or our Working Body team agree them first) when your specialist refers you.
+Specialist × Plan 4: No cover This includes remote consultations by telephone or via a video link instead of you going to an out-patient clinic.